Dre Campbell Farm

 9 Natural Ways to Get Rid of Russet Mites

 Have you noticed your plant leaves turning russet-colored or greasy-bronze lately?
-There’s a good chance you may have russet mites on your plants.
+You may have russet mites on your plants.

-However, don’t reach for the harsh chemicals just yet.
-There are several natural ways you can get rid of these pesky mites and restore your plants to perfect health.
+However, don’t reach for the harsh chemicals yet.
+Several natural remedies can get rid of these pesky mites and restore your plants’ health.

 Identification

-Russet mites are also known as rust mites or thistle mites.
-These tiny pests feed on plants, causing damage to leaves, stems, and fruit cells.
+Russet mites, also known as rust mites or thistle mites, are tiny pests that feed on plants and damage leaves, stems, and fruit cells.

 They’re barely visible to the naked eye [1].
-But you’ll know they’re there from the rust-colored spots and misshapen growth.
+But you’ll know they’re there from the rust-colored spots on plants.

 Russet mites may cause damage to a wide variety of crops and other plants, especially:

-• Vegetable crops including tomatoes, potatoes, peppers, and eggplant.
+• Vegetable crops, such as tomatoes, potatoes, peppers, and eggplant.

-Controlling russet mites in home gardens and orchards requires diligent monitoring and a multi-pronged approach for the best results.
+Controlling russet mites in home gardens and orchards requires careful monitoring.
+The best results come from combining different strategies.

 How to Get Rid of Russet Mites Naturally

-If you find that you may have a russet mite infestation, take action quickly before these microscopic pests destroy your plant.
+If you suspect a russet mite infestation, act quickly before these microscopic pests destroy your plant.
 Below are some home remedies and natural control measures that you can employ.

 1. Horticultural Oils

-Horticultural oils are commonly used as a russet mite treatment among gardeners.
-These lightweight oils coat the mites and clog their breathing pores, essentially suffocating them.
+Horticultural oils are commonly used by gardeners to treat russet mites.
+These lightweight oils coat the mites and block their breathing holes, causing them to suffocate.

-If used properly, horticultural oil sprays are very effective at controlling russet mite infestations.
+If appropriately used, horticultural oil sprays effectively control russet mite infestations.

 2. Beneficial Nematodes

-Introduce beneficial nematodes into the soil prior to planting.
+Introduce beneficial nematodes into the soil before planting.
 This will help eliminate russet mite nymphs in the soil after they have hatched.

 You can purchase packets of beneficial nematodes to apply to moist soil.
 Once the nematodes are in the soil, they will actively hunt down these critters.